 Plague.

-Alessia blinked, surprised by the questions, until she realized what the two men were concerned about.
+Alessia blinked, surprised by the questions, until she realized what the two men feared.

-“Dry, worse as the day goes on,” she said.
+“Dry, worse as the day goes on.”
 She lowered her voice as she answered the final question.
-“Up until six months ago we’d never left the city.
-It’s not something she caught from either the shack or from Ellun.”
+“Up until six months ago, we’d never left the city.
+It’s not something she caught from either the shack or Ellun.”

 At least, the cough wasn’t.
-The fever … Alessia was pretty sure that could be attributed to too long without proper food, rest, or shelter.
+The fever… Alessia was fairly certain that came from too long without proper food, rest, or shelter.

-Odrian’s shoulders loosened marginally – not quite in relief, but something close.
+Odrian’s shoulders loosened marginally—not quite relief, but something close.
 “City air is thicker than Hephaestus’ forge smoke,” he muttered, mostly to himself.
-Still, he held the jar of medicine out toward Dionys as he began measuring water and wine again.
+Still, he held the jar of medicine out toward Dionys, beginning to measure water and wine again.
 “The willow bark will still help.
-We can give her honeyed water after, unless you want her screaming curses at us worth of Ares himself.”
+We can give her honeyed water after, unless you want her screaming curses at us worthy of Ares himself.”

 He gave a quick, tired smirk as he began to roll up his sleeves.
 “I had a cousin like that.
 Weak lungs, would all but cough them up every autumn.
 Saltwater baths helped.”

-He hesitated before quietly adding, “You won’t go back to Ellun, not while the war lasts.
+Odrian hesitated, then added quietly, “You won’t go back to Ellun, not while the war lasts.
 That’s not negotiable.”
-He was silent a beat before he continued, grudgingly, “If you need something from the city—tell me first.”
+He was silent a beat, then continued grudgingly, “If you need something from the city—tell me first.”

 The unspoken offer hung, clumsy but genuine.

-Alessia nodded in acceptance before she said, “I don’t want to go back to Ellun, anyway.
-There’s nothing there for us, not anymore.”
+Alessia nodded in acceptance.
+“I don’t want to go back to Ellun anyway.
+There’s nothing there for us anymore.”

-Just a monster who would kill them both if he could just get his hands on them.
+Just a monster who would kill them both if he could only get his hands on them.

-Odrian hummed, thoughtful, less agreement than his own acknowledgement of her words.
+Odrian hummed, thoughtful—less agreement than acknowledgment of her words.

 But he didn’t press for more information.

-“Dionys will tend to your girl,” he said with a nod toward the taller, broader man, who was already preparing a dose of medicine for the child.
+“Dionys will tend to your girl.”
+He nodded toward the taller, broader man, who was already preparing a dose of medicine for the child.
 “And if the little terror wakes mid-dose, tell her it’s ambrosia stolen from Zeus himself.
 That always worked on my son.”

-The lie is so casual, effortless, and fond that even Dionys rolled his eyes.
+The lie was so casual, effortless, and fond that even Dionys rolled his eyes.

 Alessia grinned, tired but confident.